-IN order to devote my time exclusively to writing, I have resigned my position as co-editor of the Liberator.
+Announcement IN order to devote my time exclusively to writing, I have resigned my position as co-editor of the Liberator.
 This is the fulfillment of a plan which had long been in my mind, and our readers will understand that the relief from editorial and business responsibilities will result in my writing more, and not less, for the Liberator.
 They may also be permitted to hope that I will know more about the subjects I write of.
 At any rate this is not a farewell announcement on my part, but the announcement of my arrival as a steady and undistracted contributor.
 It is also my privilege to announce the addition of William Gropper and Michael Gold to the list of special contributors.
 MAX EASTMAN.

 THE LIBERATOR

 A Journal of Revolutionary Progress

 Editors, Max Eastman, Crystal Eastman; Associate Editor, Floyd Dell; Business Manager, Margaret Lane.
 Foreign Correspondents, Hiram K. Moderwell, Frederick Kuh.

 SPECIAL CONTRIBUTORS:

 Cornelia Barns, Howard Brubaker, Eugene V. Debs, Hugo Gellert, Arturo Giovannitti, Michael Gold, William Gropper, Helen Keller, Robert Minor, Boardman Robinson, Maurice Sterne, Louis Untermeyer, Clive Weed, Art Young.
 Published monthly.
 Yearly subscription, \$2.50.

-Drawn by Cornelia Barns

 "George, are you actually willing to have your sister seen in a flivver?"

-Small Change

-$T^{\text{HE mayor of New York threw millions of the city's money}}{\text{into the limestone ring.
-This is what is technically known as the Hylan fling.}$

-$E{\rm held\ down.}^{\rm DITOR\ RATHOM\ of\ the\ Providence\ Journal\ will\ not\ be\ spyer\ he\ instantly\ started\ out\ to\ win\ the\ title\ of\ America's\ greatest\ liar.}$

-$\mathbf{T}$ HE small nations went to Geneva to fight for disarmament, and they were disarmed with a promptness that must have excited their admiration.
+Small Change THE mayor of New York threw millions of the city's money into the limestone ring.
+This is what is technically known as the Hylan fling.
+EDITOR RATHOM of the Providence Journal will not be held down.
+When he lost his job as America's greatest spyer he instantly started out to win the title of America's greatest liar.
+T HE small nations went to Geneva to fight for disarmament, and they were disarmed with a promptness that must have excited their admiration.
 A NEW YORK snooper made charges of Bolshevism against a Czechoslovak organization called the "Red Turners," but this proved to be an athletic club with red gym. suits.
 They were flip-flop turners, not overturners.
 THE authorities stopped persecuting Russians for a few minutes to do honor to the family of Terence MacSwiney.
 The official heart is where the votes are.
 NEW YORK, America's center of gravity in architecture, begs to present the exitless movie theater, the patent collapsible office building and the stairless studio apartment house.

-$\mathbf{E}$ MPIRE STATE Republicans will not expel the Socialist assemblymen any more.
+E MPIRE STATE Republicans will not expel the Socialist assemblymen any more.
 The performance lost them twelve thousand votes in the Bronx, and anyway their honor is satisfied.
 THE intrepid German democracy now refuses to give the ex-kaiser more than fifty million marks a year.
 Let him eke out a precarious living sawing wood.

-"Young man, aren't you ashamed to read a book like that?"

-IMPATIENT friends of Debs must remember that the President's supply of pardons is limited.
-It was all he could do to find one for Franz von Rintelen, convicted of putting fire-bombs on ships.

-THE royal brother-in-law did not take a bribe, he merely collected some money that he never expected to get.
-It would be in bad taste to speak of the "U. S. Tipping Board."

-L IGHT on Russia is coming fast.
-Mrs. Clare Sheridan, English sculptress, charges that high Soviet officials would not always stop work to suit her convenience, and H. G. Wells discovers that Karl Marx had whiskers.

-B ALAKOVITCH has lost or mislaid his army and is thinking some of postponing his capture of Moscow.
-If anybody notices something stuck in a marsh near Poland, that would be Balakovitch.

-THE Kansas Industrial Court which locked up coal miners is on the rampage again.
-It has shaken a finger of warning at flour millers who decreased production to keep up prices.

-A SAN FRANCISCO detective confesses that the case against Mooney was framed on perjured testimony.
-Mooney should now be convicted of inciting district attorneys to crime.

-A S soon as the election was over the factories began cutting wages.
-The workers voted for a change, but what they got was small change.